Standard 30 MF

 Standard 30 MF heading management system with redundancy in distribution

 This system provides a redundancy of the distribution system – in addition to the redundancy of compasses, so no single failure causes a loss of heading information to the connected heading receivers.
-This system (with two gyros) is compliant to the demanding class notations DNVGL NAUT-OSV/OC/AW, LR IBS and ABS NIBS.
+This system (with two gyros) is compliant to the demanding class notations DNV NAUT-OSV/OC/AW, LR IBS and ABS NIBS.